LibertyDSNP/spec/pages/Identity/Registry.md

 If a handle is changed, the registry MUST preserve the stored nonce for the old handle.

-## DSNP Ids
+## DSNP User Ids

 Ethereum contract addresses are currently 160 bit values which is much larger than needed for unique identification.
 Identification can be reduced to just 64 bit identifiers with the registry and enable contract changing.

-**Remember:** Only DSNP Ids are safe for long term data connections.
+**Remember:** Only DSNP User Ids are safe for long term data connections.

-* DSNP Identity contract addresses are not guaranteed long term for upgrade and migration reasons
+* DSNP Identity contract addresses are not guaranteed long term for upgrade and migration reasons.
-* Handles can change
+* Handles can change.

 ## Resolutions

-Resolutions are possible between any of the three pieces of data: Handle, DSNP Id, and Contract Address.
+Resolutions are possible between any of the three pieces of data: Handle, DSNP User Id, and Contract Address.
 While a utility method is provided for ease of moving from handle to the contract address, the other resolutions require using contract log events.

-### Current Handle -> Current DSNP Id and Contract Address
+### Current Handle -> Current DSNP User Id and Contract Address

-`IRegistry.resolveRegistration` provides easy access to the current registration for the given handle
+`IRegistry.resolveRegistration` provides easy access to the current registration for the given handle.

 ### Current Handle -> Nonce